bagashvilit/facial_recognition_bias/README.md

 ## Ethical Discussions

-- Gender classification tools are usually binary, what athical issues may this lead to?
+- Gender classification tools are usually binary, what ethical issues may this lead to?
 Why?

-- What are some of the ways we can prevent biases in facial technologies as developers and as users?
+- What are some of the ways we can prevent biases in face recognition technologies as developers and as users?

 - Which industries should be allowed to use facial recognition tools, who should not?
 Why?